SyntaxColoring/ynab-diff/NOTES.md

 Include a buffer of some transactions that you've already reconciled.
 It's easier to ignore extra YNAB transactions than to ignore extra bank transactions?

+Think about what the UX will look like for selecting column types.
+Dropdowns in each column header?